ROCm/MIVisionX/apps/README.md

 ## Image Augmentation

-This sample [application](./image_augmentation#image-augmentation-application) demonstrates the basic usage of RALI's C API to load JPEG images from the disk and modify them in different possible ways and displays the output images.
+This sample [application](./image_augmentation#image-augmentation-application) demonstrates the basic usage of rocAL's C API to load JPEG images from the disk and modify them in different possible ways and displays the output images.

 <p align="center"> <img width="90%" src="../docs/images/image_augmentation.png" /> </p>